Into the Rainbow

 Into the Rainbow (titled: 奇迹：追逐彩虹; The Wonder: Chasing Rainbows) is a fantasy adventure film directed by Norman Stone, co-directed by Gary Wing-Lun Mak, and written by Ashley Sidaway and Robert Sidaway.
-It is a remake of the 1996 film Rainbow.
-The film stars Willow Shields, 吴磊 (Wu Lei), Maria Grazia Cucinotta, 陈乔恩 (Joe Chen), Jacqueline Joe, Archie Kao and 钟丽缇 (Christy Chung).
+The film stars Willow Shields, Leo Wu, Maria Grazia Cucinotta, Joe Chen, Jacqueline Joe, Archie Kao and Christy Chung.
 The film is a co-production between China and New Zealand.
 The film was shot in 3D.